 This is also called niche retirement communities.
 It is an option where the facility is limited to old but active people of certain age who share an interest in friendship.
 The residence may be a single-family home, a condo, a townhouse, an apartment that is rented.
 This facility could be near college campuses for adult professors and those who prefer to be around an intellectual environment.

-This is a housing option that provides basic help like cooking, housekeeping, laundering and bathing, but not necessarily a lot of medical assistance.
+This is a housing option that provides basic help like cooking, housekeeping, laundering, and bathing, but not necessarily a lot of medical assistance.
+According to Jane Byrne, project coordinator at anursing home in Dublin.
 It is designed for seniors who need aid in basic activities on a regular basis.
 Seniors here are entitled to a private or semi-private bedroom and bathroom but share all other facilities.
 More so, it is being overseen by either state or local agencies to ensure appropriate care.

 This is a senior guidance facility and it offers a high level of medical care to an adult with a complex medical problem.
 They render 24 hours of medication management and supervision as well as basic services like transportation, like cooking, housekeeping, laundering and bathing.
 It is licensed by the state agencies to ensure proper services to seniors.